tejasmattur/cse-projects/README.md

   **Once Finalized, Facial Recognition Home Lock code will be uploaded!**

-  *update as of 12/6: All code (Node.js, Python) will be uploaded here by the end of the week*
+  *Update as of 12/6: All code (Node.js, Python) will be uploaded here by the end of the week*

   Website: Next.js, MongoDB